 - It causes you stomach pain or digestive problems.

-Here are some coffees that don’t taste like coffee that you can order to experiment with your taste buds:
+Fortunately, there are several coffees which don’t taste like coffee that you can order to experiment with your taste buds:

 These drinks are a great entry point into coffee for people who don’t like coffee.
 These coffee-based drinks will help you ease into the taste of coffee without assaulting your taste buds.